Home Page > Sights & Activities > Day Trip to Sesimbra > Lisbon to Sesimbra > The Cabo Espichel > Serra da Arrabida

 A single ticket costs €3.30 and is purchased from the bus driver on boarding the bus.
 These local bus tickets cannot be bought from the ticket office in Setubal bus station.

 The bus service is operated by TST

-The bus journey takes just under an hour but unfortunately does not follow the beautiful coastline and skirts the edge of the Arrábida national park.
-From Sesimbra the bus heads north to the village of Santana then along the N379 to Azeitão (centre for wine production, see details later on).
-At Azeitão the bus joins the major N10 and cuts south east through the national park to Setubal.
-The 230 bus service does not pass any of the beaches of the Serra da Arrábida, and public transport to them is very poor, so may be worth considering a rental car.
+The bus journey takes just under an hour but unfortunately does not follow the beautiful coastline and skirts the edge of the Parque Natural da Arrábida.
+From Sesimbra, the bus heads north to the village of Santana then along the N379 to Azeitão (centre for wine production, see details later on).
+At Azeitão the bus joins the major N10 and cuts south-east to Setubal.
+The 230 bus service does not cover any of the beaches of the Serra da Arrábida, and public transport to them is very poor, so may be worth considering a rental car.

 Sesimbra bus station is much smaller than Setubal and is an open-air bus station with a few bus bays.
-Sesimbra bus station is positioned on the Avenida da Liberdade approximately 350m north of the beach and is easy to locate.
+Sesimbra bus station is located on the main Avenida da Liberdade road, approximately 350m from the beach, (GPS: 38.44580, -9.09983).
 Sesimbra does not have the same number of intercity buses as Setubal and most bus departures are local or to Lisbon.
 For onward bus travel to the rest of Portugal it may be more convenient to head to Setubal or Lisbon.

 An interesting stop along the route is the town of Azeitão.
 This town is at the heart of the Setubal wine producing region and within walking distance are two wineries; the historic José Maria Da Fonseca and the larger Bacalhôa Vinhos.
 Both provide wine tasting and tours of their facilities, a great detour!